"I can't even hazard to guess as to what they were trying to say with that title..."

 The title Monty Python's Flying Circus did come about from the various brainstorming, but there was a logical progression, as related by the Python's themselves in various documentaries.
 The "Flying Circus" part was the result of the BBC having to call the forthcoming series *something* for their internal schedule paperwork, and came up with "Barry Took's Flying Circus" (Barry Took was the Comedy adviser who brought the group to the BBC).
 The group liked the "Flying Circus" part and thought the title should represent a shady con-man-type's attempt at a cheap variety show and cast about for a sleazy-sounding name.
 John Cleese eventually came up with the last name "Python" and Eric Idle suggested "Monty" (after a patron from a pub he frequented), which also sounded like the typical first name of a small-time theatrical agent.

-Entirely lampshaded in the American version of The Office, when lead character Michael Scott (Steve Carell) finally shows his long-awaited dramatic film titled "Threat Level: Midnight."
+Entirely lampshaded in The Office (US), when lead character Michael Scott (Steve Carell) finally shows his long-awaited dramatic film titled "Threat Level: Midnight."

 Much of CAKE's discography: Motorcade of Generosity, Fashion Nugget, Comfort Eagle, Pressure Chief.